 ⊗ Teamwork and communication

-As a cabin crew, you must work in a team with people you may never have met before.
-You must show recruiters that you are very capable of working with strangers to achieve a common goal.
-Here are some examples of questions about assessing your level of communication and your appreciation for teamwork:
+As cabin crew, you’ll consistently work in teams with individuals you may have just met.
+It’s crucial to demonstrate to recruiters your strong capability for collaborating with strangers to achieve a common goal.
+Here are some typical questions designed to assess your communication skills and appreciation for teamwork:

 Do not try to pretend to be the hero of your story.
 A good advice is to replace all the “I” with “we”.